 Cherish this eBook: it contains more than a decade of proven wisdom from my vast experience with single men as a couples therapist, matchmaker, coach and previous eHarmony lead.

-What I first want to say about timing is that many men wait a long time to express their feelings to their friend or ask them out, and it’s mostly coming from fear.
+What I first want to say about timing is that many men wait a long time to express their feelings to their friends or ask them out, and it’s mostly coming from fear.
 Just fear.
 I see it all the time.

 There may be other factors or reasons you’re giving yourself, such as